FAQ - the most common questions about biological controls answered

 Can I order biological controls for delivery to another country?

-We only ship to the UK and Ireland.
+We only ship to the UK.
 Different countries have different native species and different controls on their release.
 Also, conditions, crops and pests vary greatly from country to country so you should speak to your local specialist.
 This is a great starting point for finding a supplier outside of the UK - https://www.biolineagrosciences.com/global-sales-contacts/

 Are there specific nematodes for specific pests?